bhagatsaurabh/hide-server/README.md

 </p>

 <p align="center">
-The H-IDE server is the powerhouse of the H-IDE platform — a fully containerized online development environment that provisions isolated Linux workspaces, supports real-time collaborative editing, routes SSH sessions, manages workspaces, synchronizes user data, and orchestrates the full lifecycle of ephemeral dev containers.
+The H-IDE server is the powerhouse of the platform — a fully containerized online development environment that provisions isolated Linux workspaces, supports real-time collaborative editing, routes SSH sessions, manages workspaces, synchronizes user data, and orchestrates the full lifecycle of ephemeral dev containers.
 </p>

 ## Introduction